-9 The estimate is based on the total no. of firms contacted including ineligible establishments.
+&lt;sup>9 The estimate is based on the total no. of firms contacted including ineligible establishments.

 Details on the rejection rate, eligibility rate, and item non-response are available at the level strata.
 This report summarizes these numbers to alert researchers of these issues when using the data and when making inferences.
-Item non-response, selection bias, and faulty sampling frames are not unique to West Bank and Gaza.
+Item non-response, selection bias, and faulty sampling frames are not unique to Republic of Cyprus.
 All enterprise surveys suffer from these shortcomings, but in very few cases they have been made explicit.